 This discussion and analysis is intended to serve as an introduction to the basic financial statements.

-The basic financial statements are comprised of three components:

-- (1) government-wide financial statements, (2) fund financial statements, and - (3) notes to financial statements.
-This report also contains other supplementary information in addition to the basic financial statements themselves.
+The basic financial statements are comprised of three components: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to financial statements.